Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 * What other built in traits that are built in in rust also defines behaviour of operators?
 * Flashback now to the `#[define(...)]` used here-and-there previously, what's the meaning behind these lines that happens before a custom type?
 Next few partial questions are highly optional.
 * Do they have to share the same characteristics as their corresponding operators in mathematics?
-An example of operator with characteristics is the multiplication operator a * b that is:
+An example here is that the multiplicator operator has the following characteristics:
     * **Associative** = `(a * b) * c == a * (b * c)`
     * **Commutative** = `a * b == b * a`
 * Do you think it's important to keep these characteristics for that operator?